Our research team at Maryland

 Graduate Research Assistant

 Previously, Caroline worked as a public health and infectious disease nurse at the Baltimore City Health Department HIV/STI clinics.
-She was also a nurse on a mobile clinic for medication assisted opioid treatment.
-Caroline’s research interests include implementation science, prevention research, the intersection of substance use and infectious disease, and ethical task sharing models of care.
+She was also a nurse in a mobile clinic for medication assisted opioid treatment.
+Caroline’s research interests include implementation science, substance use prevention and recovery, the intersection of substance use, mental health, and infectious disease, and ethical task sharing models.
 She is passionate about using participatory action research to eliminate mental and physical health disparities through community-informed interventions.

 Education: